ChuweiLinRice/INDE577/Supervised Learning/README.md

 ## Supervised Machine Learning

-This repository contains code and explanations for different supervised machine learning algorithms that I have implemented.
-Each algorithm is implemented using Python.
-Some of the algorithms are implemented from scratch using only NumPy and Pandas.
-The code is well documented and easy to follow.
-And some algorithms are also implemented using scikit-learn.
+Supervised machine learning is a subcategory of machine learning, which uses an input and expected output value to train the model.
+This repository shows all the supervised machine learning algorithm covered in class.
+Algorithms are all implemented through Python, and modules like NumPy, pandas, and scikit-learn are used.

 ---